 The system might complete filling before the end of the fill window, and it might fill more than once if new content becomes available before the fill window ends.

-If flash-based appliances are part of your network, they will be configured to fill as much as possible from the storage appliances that are on site.
-Because they are SSD-based, they are configured with a shorter staggered fill window, and they will not serve while they are filling.
-Because the flash-based appliances do not serve while they are filling, all Netflix traffic is served by the storage appliances on site during their fill period.
+Most flash-based appliances can fill and serve simultaneously, but some older hardware revisions cannot.
+These older revisions are configured to fill as much as possible from the storage appliances that are on site, and Netflix traffic is served by the storage appliances on site during their fill period.

 In general, appliances determine where to receive fill using selection criteria that is similar to the steering criteria that is used by Netflix client devices.
 The following scenarios provide more detail.